Home

 polymer clay shamrock barrette

-Things Needed for the Polymer Clay Shamrock Barrette:
+Materials Needed to Make Polymer Clay Shamrock Barrette:

 • Two shades of green polymer clay